uliss/quneiform/readme.txt

 Linux
 FreeBSD
 OS X
-Windows using MSVC, MinGW, and Cygwin
+Windows using MinGW, MSVC build is broken

+Also Cuneiform compiles on NetBSD, OpenBSD and OpenSolaris, but crashes on recognition

 The following people have sent patches or have otherwise helped the project.
 If someone is missing, please let me know, so I can add them.